 KA24DE: Known Problems

 Just like any other engine, the KA24DE has a couple of known issues that are common.
 The distributor is known for failing on earlier versions of the KA24.
-Another very common issue is a rattling timing chain.
-This occurs when the timing chain gets loose from age and begins to rub against the timing chain cover.
+Another prevalent issue is a rattling timing chain, which occurs when the timing chain gets loose from age and begins to rub against the timing chain cover.

 Supposedly the alternator fails more than many other vehicles, but we are not able to verify this problem.
-The last issue is the valve cover gasket which is known for leaking.
-This is mostly due to the bolt pattern and design of the valve cover.
-It’s a pretty quick and easy fix but it is a common occurrence.
+The last issue is the valve cover gasket which is known for leaking, which is mostly due to the bolt pattern and design of the valve cover.
+It’s a pretty quick and easy fix, but it is a common occurrence.

 KA24DE: Tuning Potential

-Many people prefer the turbocharged route as it’s fairly cheap and makes pretty decent amounts of power.
-Although many people just use an eBay turbocharger or the SR20 turbo, the better option is run a quality turbo.
+Many people prefer the turbocharged route as it’s relatively cheap and makes pretty decent amounts of power.
+Although many people use an eBay turbocharger or the SR20 turbo, the better option is to use a quality turbo.
 Something like a Garrett GTX2867R would easily make 400whp or more.
-The only problem is the stock internals can only hold to up around 350whp, so big power builds will require a forged rotating assembly.
+If you want excellent throttle response and lot’s of low-end torque, a Borg Warner EFR turbo would be a great solution.
+Unfortunately, the stock bottom-end isn’t strong and can only hold up to about 350whp.
+If you’re looking to go for big power, you’ll need a forged rotating assembly.
+If you end up dumping that much money into a KA24, you might as well swap in a 1JZ/2JZ or RB engine which will make way more power while also being more reliable.